 - Fremaux Town Center, an 80 acre retail center anchored by Kohls, Best Buy, Dick’s and Dillard’s; the transaction involved the buyout of the original developer group through a stock purchase, a joint venture agreement between Stirling Properties and CBL Properties, as well as the construction financing and title work.

 - Numerous CMBS refinancings of shopping centers, office buildings, hotels, and multi-family apartment complexes throughout Louisiana.

-- Pan American Life Building in New Orleans, Louisiana, acquisition and permanent financing.
+- Pan American Life Building in New Orleans, La., acquisition and permanent financing.